Curie law and Curie temperature

 Other important features and formulae

-(i) The horizontal component of earth's magnetic field is from S to N.
+(i) The horizontal component of earth's magnetic field is from South to North.

 tan θ = 2 tan λ